vim-advent-calendar/ideas/tejr-from-vimrc-to-vim.md

 Configurations get progressively larger, more intricate, and finely-tuned.

 If you're an intermediate to experienced user that has one of these longer files, you're in good company.
-Damian Conway, a Vim guru specialising in Perl, published [a .vimrc with 1,855 lines][dc], and at the time of writing, [Steve Losh's is a whopping 3,160 lines][sl].
+Damian Conway, a Vim guru specializing in Perl, published [a .vimrc with 1,855 lines][dc], and at the time of writing, [Steve Losh's is a whopping 3,160 lines][sl].
 I'm sure you can find vimrc files that are even longer—perhaps yours already is.

-The issue with very long vimrc files isn't so much that the amount of configuration is in itself excessive—after all, that customizability is there for a reason.
+The issue with very long vimrc files isn't so much that the amount of configuration is in itself excessive—after all, all of that power is there for a reason.
 However, if you've been programming for a while, you know from experience that it's good practice to avoid very large files that do a lot of disparate things.
-Since Vim configuration is just code, it's not an exception to this rule.
+Since Vim configuration is just code, it's no exception to this rule.
 Instead of a single mammoth configuration file, there's a strong case to be made for having a larger set of relatively smaller files that each have a role or responsibility—and those files go in `~/.vim`.

 Don't worry, this article isn't going to try to push any Vim minimalism on you.
 I'm not going to tell you to junk 90% of your configuration, or that your choices of options, plugins, and mappings are bad and wrong.
-Not in this article, anyway.
 Instead, I want to show how you can leverage the logic of Vim's `'runtimepath'`, startup sequence, and filetype-switching logic to place your configuration in the *right place*, so it loads at the *right time*.
-I'm hoping to help the Vim community along on its slow realization that we should be sharing our `.vim` directories, and not single giant `.vimrc` files.
+I'm hoping to help the Vim community along on its slow realization that we should be sharing our `.vim` directories, rather than monolithic `.vimrc` files.

 We'll learn how to do this by going through lots of specific examples of the sort of configuration often found in `.vimrc` files, and show how to place them